- Highs: Affordable, fixed transaction fee for most popular cards including Amex. No contractual lock-in or monthly fees to worry about.

 Who is SumUp suitable for?

-SumUp is a great option for sole traders, small businesses, clubs and societies requiring a single mobile card reader – as opposed to multiple readers and staff accounts.
+SumUp is a great option for merchants and small businesses needing a single mobile card reader, as opposed to multiple readers and staff accounts.

-The online dashboard offered by SumUp is a welcome extra feature for accounting and business decision purposes.
-Similar to its rivals, SumUp enables you to access sales data and to export either your entire sales history, or the history for a particular day, week, or month, to an Excel file.
+SumUp’s online dashboard is a great extra feature for accounting and business decision purposes.
+Similar to its rivals, SumUp enables you to access sales data and export either your entire sales history, or the history of a particular day, week or month, as an Excel file.

 What about customer service?

-SumUp is likely to be a player in the years to come, having been launched in 14 countries since it was established in 2012.
+SumUp is likely going to be a key player in the years to come, having launched in 31 countries since it was established in 2012.
 The merger with competitor Payleven in 2016 made it one of the two biggest mobile point-of-sale companies in Europe alongside iZettle.